Hooper (film): Reception

 Kevin Thomas of the Los Angeles Times praised the "excellent" script, "inspired " casting, and direction by Needham that "brings such affection and amiability to the film that its people seem real even when what they're doing is patently fake—not in their awesome stunts but rather in their off-hours shenanigans."
 David Ansen wrote in Newsweek, "'Hooper' doesn't dig very deep into its Hollywood subject, but it's a good example of decent, no-frills filmmaking that lets a surprising amount of feeling seep through the cracks of its all-action formula."
 Gary Arnold of The Washington Post called it "a rousing and sweet-tempered sentimental comedy" that "should finally secure Reynolds a preeminent position in the affections of contemporary moviegoers."
 Penelope Gilliatt of The New Yorker was less enthused, calling the film "trite" and containing "frolicsome humor that is not contagious."

+Critics of the film included Pauline Kael who wrote that it was "half-cocked" and a "neo John-Wayneism" that from Reynolds "often seems like a tired reflex."

-The film was nominated for the Academy Award for Best Sound (Robert Knudson, Robert Glass, Don MacDougall and Jack Solomon).
+The film was nominated for the Academy Award for Best Sound (Robert Knudson, Robert Glass, Don MacDougall and Jack Solomon) at the 51st Academy Awards.

 "Blooper reel" credits

 Hooper was also one of the first films to make use of the blooper reel credit roll.
 The technique showed a smaller screen of outtakes from the film to one side while the film's credits roll slowly up the other side.
 Needham refined this technique for later films such as Smokey and the Bandit II, Stroker Ace and the Cannonball Run films.
-(In Hooper the credit reel was mostly a montage of many of the stunts performed in the film itself, owing to the film's tribute to the stunt industry.)
-This technique was later used in other films, including the CGI animated Toy Story 2 and A Bug's Life, for which the bloopers were intentionally created, and in TV series including The Fresh Prince of Bel-Air and Home Improvement.
+In Hooper, the credit reel was mostly a montage of many of the stunts performed in the film itself, owing to the film's tribute to the stunt industry.
+This technique was later used in other films, including the animated Toy Story 2 and A Bug's Life, for which the bloopers were intentionally created, and in TV series including The Fresh Prince of Bel-Air and Home Improvement.
 Most of Jackie Chan's films also feature blooper reel credit rolls, due to his experience in The Cannonball Run.